Download The Book in PDF

 you must forward a draft rather than the final transcript, clearly

 mark it "Preliminaty Draft" so that you are not bound by it.
+At this point during pretrial motions you might request,

 respect to the tapes and transcript, that any motions be made